This Amazon Glossary includes over 160 terms and abbreviations you need to know when selling on Amazon.

 Whether you’re doing business as a vendor or seller: This A-Z Amazon dictionary will help you navigate all the jargon, abbreviations, and technical terminology you are likely to come across when selling on the world’s largest marketplace.

-Make sure to bookmark this page and come back whenever you need to lookup any term in the future.
-I keep this Amazon glossary updated weekly.
+Make sure to bookmark this page and come back whenever you need to look up any term in the future.
+I update this Amazon glossary regularly.

-- 1P – First Party, describes Amazon’s direct relationship with manufacturer brands and distributors that receive purchase orders from the retailer.
+- 1P – First Party, describes Amazon’s direct relationship with manufacturer brands and distributors that receive purchase orders from the retailer (refers to Vendor Central).

-- 3P – Third-Party, describes sellers trading goods on Amazon’s marketplace without selling these items to Amazon first.
+- 3P – Third-Party, describes sellers trading goods on Amazon’s marketplace without selling these items to Amazon first (refers to Seller Central).